elixirV2/task/README.md

 # Rep with task
 rep with solutions tasks

-u can also see a link to the task condition
+u can also see a link to the task condition in the all description